 7. Texas Basenji Rescue

 Last on the list of the best Basenji breeders in Texas is Texas Basenji Rescue, which isn’t necessarily a breeder.
-To save money and help a needy dog, you can look at the available dogs on the Texas Basenji rescue website.
+However, this kennel is still a good option – to save money and help a needy dog, you can look at the available dogs on the Texas Basenji rescue website.
 This site takes in dogs rehomed or abandoned by their owners and makes them available for adoption.

 These dogs might not be puppies, but younger dogs are often available.
 Like Basenji Rescue and Transport, the Texas Basenji Rescue isn’t focused on the specifics of showing the breed or breed standards.
 Instead, it is an organization that wants to help dogs.
 Many times owners realize that they weren’t prepared for the energy levels of a Basenji and rehome the dog.